Satoshi-Sh/Satoshi-Sh/README.md

 Hello, this is Satoshi.
 I'm originally from Japan and live in Canada.
 I'm a full-stack developer, proficient in Python and JavaScript from data science to web development.
 I love music and enjoy making music with keyboards and guitars in my free time.

 # Freelance Works
-- [Report Needles](https://reportneedles.ca/) Contributed to adding multi-organization support for reporting discarded needle.
+- [Report Needles](https://reportneedles.ca/) Contributed to adding multi-organization(Regina - SK, Kenora - ON) support for reporting discarded needle.
 Built with WinterCMS(Laravel-based web framework)

 # Open Source Projects Achievements